 The newspaper accounts of the early 1970s may have brought the creature to worldwide fame, but sighting reports did not stop after Hollywood moved on.
 Near the small town of Fouke, southeast of Texarkana, people are still reporting encounters with this mysterious creature even today.

 The Beast of Boggy Creek will always be a stand-out among America's spooky legends due to his movie fame, continued popularity, and modern sightings.
-The creature is often mentioned on television documentaries including Monsters and Mysteries in America, Finding Bigfoot, MonsterQuest, Lost Tapes, and Weird Travels.
+The creature is often mentioned on television documentaries including Monsters and Mysteries in America, Finding Bigfoot, Mysteries at the Museum, MonsterQuest, Lost Tapes, and Weird Travels.

 If you visit Fouke, Arkansas, just remember to keep an eye on the woods just as the sun begins to set.
 You never know when you just might see the legendary Beast of Boggy Creek!